SimVascular/simvascular.github.io/documentation/svfsiplus/sv-fsi-tool/physics_panel/readme.md

 The quantities output by default are displayed in the right sub-panel.

-Selecting the output quantity name in the left panel and selecting the <strong>&gt;</strong> <i>Button</i> moves it to the right pannel and adds that quantity for output.
+Selecting the output quantity name in the left panel and selecting the <strong>&gt;</strong> <i>Button</i> moves it to the right panel and adds that quantity for output.
 <figure>
   <img src="/documentation/svfsiplus/sv-fsi-tool/images/physics-panel-output.png" style="float: left; width: 30%; margin-right: 1%; margin-bottom: 0.5em;">
   <p style="clear: both;">